erikavar/library/README.md

 # Library

+###### Update 9/4/2022: Created this separate branch to refactor constructors into classes for practice

 This is a virtual bookshelf.
 It can be used to keep a record of the user's books.
 Books can be added or removed by the user.
 Built using Javascript and HTML/CSS.